joelpet/okq8-account-statement/README.md

 OKQ8 Bank statement of account
 ==============================

-THis project aims to automize retreiving statement of bank account at OKQ8 in a structured data format.
+This project aims to automize retreiving statement of bank account at OKQ8 in a structured data format.

 Instructions